17 Science “Facts” That Are Actually Not True

 Myth: Neanderthals were a less evolved human ancestor

 First of all, let’s get one thing straight: Neanderthals aren’t ancestors to modern humans.
 The two species lived at the same time, mostly in different areas of the globe.
 When the species did cross paths, there’s even evidence that they interbred.
 But evidence doesn’t suggest they were cognitively inferior to humans.
 Fossils show Neanderthals made tools, used fire, cleaned their teeth, ate medicinal plants, buried their dead, and maybe even cared for their sick and wounded.
 Scientists no longer think Homo sapiens wiped out their Neanderthal cousins.
 Neanderthals likely were already dying out as the climate changed, while modern humans’ trade networks, diverse diets, and innovative tools helped them survive.
+You probably never learned these science facts in school.

 Myth: Earth is the only planet with water